Foliated norms on fundamental group and homology: The norm on the fundamental group ...

 Given a simplex $\sigma_i$, we can subdivide each of its edges $e$ by $l_{\mathcal{F}}\left(\left[e\right]\right)$ points into transversal arcs.
 Denote by $P$ this set of points.
 There is a (not unique) subtriangulation $T$ of $\sigma_i$ such that the vertices of simplices in $T$ are exactly the points in $P$ together with the vertices of $\sigma_i$.
 (We remark that these triangulations can be performed such that cancelling boundary faces of $\sigma_i$ and $\sigma_j$ are triangulated compatibly.
 This can just be achieved after prescribing an ordering on the total set of vertices.)
 The number of simplices in this triangulation is at most $1+\left(n+1\right)L$.
 We claim that we can realize this subtriangulation of $\sigma_i$ such that its 1-skeleton is transverse.

-To show this claim, we lift $\sigma$ to the universal covering $\widetilde{M}$ and observe that the leaf space $\widetilde{M}/\widetilde{\mathcal{F}}$ for the pull-back foliation $\mathcal {F}$ is a simply connected 1-manifold (since every loop can be lifted).
-Therefore we can say that each projection of a simplex has (at least two) outermost vertices in $\widetilde{M}/\widetilde{\mathcal{F}}$.
+To show this claim, we lift $\sigma_i$ to $\tilde{\sigma}_i$ in the universal covering $\widetilde{M}$.
+By assumption, the leaf space $\widetilde{M}/\widetilde{\mathcal{F}}$ for the pull-back foliation $\mathcal {F}$ is a simply connected 1-manifold.
+Therefore the projection of $\tilde{\sigma}_i$ has (at least two) outermost vertices in $\widetilde{M}/\widetilde{\mathcal{F}}$.
 Thus it suffices to show the following: whenever an $n$-simplex $\tau$ is given with the property that for one of its outermost vertices $v\in\tau$ all edges emanating from $v$ are transverse, we can homotope $\tau$ to a simplex with transversal 1-skeleton.
 (This implies the former claim, as we may apply the latter claim succesively to the simplices in the subtriangulation of $\sigma_i$, using that the 1-skeleton of $\sigma_i$ is already transverse.
 At each step we have to take an outermost vertex of the remaining simplices in the subtriangulation $\sigma_i$, after the subsimplices whose 1-skeleton is already transverse have been removed.)
 So given an outermost vertex $v\in\tau$ and two other vertices $p_i,p_j$ of $\tau$, our task is to show that the arc connecting $p_i$ and $p_j$ can be homotoped to be transverse.

 Consider the image of $\tau$ in $\widetilde{M}/\widetilde{\mathcal{F}}$.
 If $v$ is the outermost point, then, w.l.o.g., the projection of the arc connecting $v$ to $p_j$ passes through $p_i$, hence the arc connecting $v$ and $p_j$ has to pass through the leaf $F_{p_i}$ containing $p_i$.
 Hence there is an arc connecting $p_i$ and $p_j$ which is composed by an arc in $F_{p_i}$ and by a transversal arc.
 A small perturbation makes this composed arc transverse to $\mathcal{F}$.
 (This argument shows also that, for any subtriangulation obtained after some removals, the vertex with the outermost projection to $\widetilde{M}/\widetilde{\mathcal{F}}$ is an exterior vertex.
 Namely, if it was lying on an edge between two points $p_i$ and $p_j$, then the same argument would show that there is a transversal arc connecting $p_i$ and $p_j$, i.e., we could reduce the number of points on this edge.)
-This finishes the proof of the claim.\\
+This finishes the proof of the claim that we can realize the subtriangulation with transversal 1-skeleton.\\